postgrespro/pg_probackup/Documentation.md

 - PAGE — creates an incremental PAGE backup based on the WAL files that have changed since the previous full or incremental backup was taken.
 - PTRACK — creates an incremental PTRACK backup tracking page changes on the fly.

-When restoring a cluster from an incremental backup, pg_probackup relies on the previous full backup to restore all the data files first.
-Thus, you must create at least one full backup before taking incremental ones.
+When restoring a cluster from an incremental backup, pg_probackup relies on the parent full backup and all the incremental backups between them, which is called `backup chain`.
+You must create at least one full backup before taking incremental ones.

+#### ARCHIVE mode

+ARCHIVE is the default WAl delivery mode.

+For example, to make a FULL backup in ARCHIVE mode, run:

+    pg_probackup backup -B backup_dir --instance instance_name -b FULL

+ARCHIVE backup rely on [continuous archiving](#setting-up-continuous-wal-archiving) to provide WAL segments required to restore the cluster to a consistent state at the time the backup was taken.

+During [backup](#backup) pg_probackup ensures that WAL files containing WAL records between START LSN and STOP LSN are actually exists in '*backup_dir*/wal/*instance_name*' directory.
+Also pg_probackup ensures that WAL records between START LSN and STOP LSN can be parsed.
+This costly precations eliminates the risk of silent WAL corruption.

+#### STREAM mode

+STREAM is the optional WAl delivery mode.

+For example, to make a FULL backup in STREAM mode, add the `--stream` option to the command from the previous example:

+    pg_probackup backup -B backup_dir --instance instance_name -b FULL --stream --temp-slot

+The optional `--temp-slot` flag ensures that the required segments remain available if the WAL is rotated before the backup is complete.

+STREAM backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.

+During [backup](#backup) pg_probackup streams WAL files containing WAL records between START LSN and STOP LSN in '*backup_dir*/backups/*instance_name*/*BACKUP ID*/database/pg_wal' directory.
+Also pg_probackup ensures that WAL records between START LSN and STOP LSN can be parsed.
+This costly precations eliminates the risk of silent WAL corruption.

+Even if you are using [continuous archiving](#setting-up-continuous-wal-archiving), STREAM backups can still be useful in the following cases:

+- STREAM backups can be restored on the server that has no file access to WAL archive.
+- STREAM backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
+- Backup in STREAM mode can be taken from standby of a server, that generates small amount of WAL traffic, without long waiting for WAL segment to fill up.

 #### Page validation
-If [data checksums](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-DATA-CHECKSUMS) are enabled in the database cluster, pg_probackup uses this information to check correctness of data files.
+If [data checksums](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-DATA-CHECKSUMS) are enabled in the database cluster, pg_probackup uses this information to check correctness of data files during backup.
 While reading each page, pg_probackup checks whether the calculated checksum coincides with the checksum stored in the page header.
 This guarantees that the PostgreSQL instance and backup itself are free of corrupted pages.
 Note that pg_probackup reads database files directly from filesystem, so under heavy write load during backup it can show false positive checksum failures because of partial writes.
 In case of page checksumm mismatch, page is readed again and checksumm comparison repeated.

 Page is considered corrupted if checksumm comparison failed more than 100 times, is this case backup is aborted.

 Redardless of data checksums been enabled or not, pg_probackup always check page header "sanity".

-#### STREAM mode
-To make a STREAM backup, add the `--stream` option to the above command.
-For example, to create a full STREAM backup, run:

-    pg_probackup backup -B backup_dir --instance instance_name -b FULL --stream --temp-slot

-The optional `--temp-slot` parameter ensures that the required segments remain available if the WAL is rotated before the backup is complete.

-STREAM backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.
-To restore a cluster from an incremental STREAM backup, pg_probackup still requires the full backup and all the incremental backups it depends on.

-Even if you are using [continuous archiving](#setting-up-continuous-wal-archiving), STREAM backups can still be useful in the following cases:

-- STREAM backups can be restored on the server that has no file access to WAL archive.
-- STREAM backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
-- Backup in STREAM mode can be taken from standby of a server, that generates small amount of WAL traffic, without long waiting for WAL segment to fill up.

 #### External directories
 To back up a directory located outside of the data directory, use the optional `--external-dirs` parameter that specifies the path to this directory.
 If you would like to add more than one external directory, provide several paths separated by colons.